stat_dens1d_labels() Sets values mapped to the

 Specific observations can be protected from having the label replaced by

-passing a suitable argument to keep.these
+passing a suitable argument to keep.these.
+Logical and integer

 vector is compared to values in the variable mapped to the label